-This study used several estimation techniques, including fully modified least squares, multiple regression, the unit root test of the Augmented Dickey-Fuller (ADF), and descriptive statistics like mean and standard deviation (FMOLS).
-The capacity of ordinary least squares (OLS) to account for dynamic relationships between variables has led to a rise in its application in literature throughout time.
-The assumption that the underlying data process is mixed in integration order underlies the majority of the estimate of Nigeria's human development index.
+This study used several estimate techniques, including fully modified least squares, multiple regression, the unit root test of the Augmented Dickey-Fuller (ADF), and descriptive statistics like mean and standard deviation (FMOLS).
+The capacity of Ordinary Least Squares (OLS) to account for dynamic relationships between variables has led to a rise in its application in literature throughout time.
+The assumption that the underlying data process is mixed in integration order underlies the majority of the estimate of Nigeria's economic development.
 By performing the unit root test and cointegration analysis on the time series variables, this assumption is proven to be true.
-The statistical application E-Views 9.0 was used for the analysis.
+The statistical application E-views 9.0 version was used for the analysis.